 The Record Rule in U.S. Tax Court

-The U.S. Tax Court is only granted authority to hear specific types of cases.
+The U.S. Tax Court is only granted authority to hear specific types of tax litigation cases.
 This consists of deficiency cases and collection due process hearing cases, primarily.

 Deficiency cases are those where liability for the underlying tax is in question.
 These cases are de novo–meaning, the U.S. Tax Court hears the case without regard to the administrative process.
 So the record rule does not apply to these cases.
 But what about collections due process hearing cases.